jeffreyhwatson/online_outcomes/README.md

 ## Recommendation

-Preemptive outreach and support programs for non-traditional learners and lower income students, and inferential research into the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.
+Preemptive outreach and support programs should be implemented for non-traditional learners and lower income students, and inferential research should be conducted examining the advantages and disadvantages that socioeconomic status and education level confer in an academic setting to help refine those programs moving forward.
 Does a higher level of education and/or status correlate with higher initial skill levels, more access to outside academic support,  or greater familiarity with the requirements needed to earn more satisfactory outcomes?
 These are examples of questions that, if answered, could help build successful outreach and support programs.

 ## Outcome by Course Load
 Course load is a feature that categorizes the amount of credits the student was studying at the time of the course.
 The categories are as follows: